chaotic-society/theoretica/txt/CODING_STANDARD.md

   return 0;
 }
 ```
-Descriptions should explain what the function or class does
+Descriptions should explain what the function or class does, describing its parameters and return value.

 ## Test cases
 - Write test cases for the code you write or at least leave information on how it could be tested